Bitcentral Has Something New To Show At NAB NY 2017

 * Info Sessions

-Don't miss this opportunity to discuss your digital publishing needs with our experts on-site, wcj who can walk you through Bitcentral's Core News™ integrated suite of products for newsroom production facilities, including MultiPath.
+Don't miss this opportunity to discuss your digital publishing needs with our experts on-site, who can walk you through Bitcentral's Core News, integrated suite of products for newsroom production.

-Stop by booth N727 to see MultiPath in action, Bitcentral's singular workflow for digital and on-air.
+Stop by booth N737 to see MultiPath in action, Bitcentral's singular workflow for digital and on-air.

 http://bitcentral.com/